Peace Corps Commemorative: Previous legislative efforts

-Successful commemorative legislative effort
+Successful legislative effort

 Future Representative Joseph P. Kennedy III working as a Peace Corps Volunteer in the Dominican Republic in 2009.
 Kennedy sponsored the legislation establishing a Peace Corps Commemorativel in the House.

 Under the Commemorative Works Act of 1986, new memorials and monuments were banned on federal lands within the Washington, D.C., metropolitan region unless they received congressional authorization and passed through a lengthy and stringent site, design, and construction approval process.
 In early 2013, Ohio Governor Bob Taft (R), a former Peace Corps volunteer, asked Senator Portman to again sponsor legislation authorizing a Peace Corps Commemorative.
 The legislation, S.230, was co-sponsored by Senator Mark Udall (D-Colorado) and introduced into the Senate on February 7, 2013.
 It was favorably reported by the Senate Committee on Energy and Natural Resources on April 22, 2013, and adopted with unanimous consent by the Senate on June 19, 2013.

 Companion legislation was introduced in the House of Representatives on February 28, 2013, by Representative Joseph P. Kennedy III (D-Massachusetts), a former Peace Corps volunteer and grand-nephew of President Kennedy.
 It was the first congressional bill sponsored by Kennedy.
 The legislation (H.R.915) was co-sponsored by Representatives Farr, Tom Petri (R-Wisconsin), Mike Honda (D-California), and John Garamendi (D-California)—all former Peace Corps volunteers.
 It was favorably reported by the House Committee on Natural Resources and the House Committee on the Budget on January 23, 2104.

 H.R.915 differed from S.230 only in including a 10-point section on the "findings of Congress".
 To ensure swift passage of the legislation, the House moved to adopt the Senate bill rather than reconcile the two pieces of legislation in a conference committee.
 S.230 was approved by the House, 387-to-7, on January 13, 2014.
 President Barack Obama signed the legislation into law on January 24, 2014 (Public Law 113-78).

-About the final commemorative legislation
+Final legislation

 P.L.
 113-78 is titled "Memorial to Commemorate America's Commitment to International Service and Global Prosperity".
 Section 1 of the Act authorizes the Peace Corps Commemorative Foundation to oversee the commemorative's design and construction, and allows it to be built on federally owned land in the District of Columbia and nearby areas.
 The memorial shall "commemorate the mission of the Peace Corps and the ideals on which the Peace Corps was founded."
 Section 1 also requires the commemorative work to be established under the procedures of the Commemorative Works Act.
 No federal funds may be used to design or build the commemorative (a requirement imposed on all monuments, memorials, and statues since the mid-20th century), and the Peace Corps Commemorative Foundation is authorized to solicit contributions for the cost of design and construction of the commemorative.
 (Excess funds are to be deposited with the United States Treasury.)
 Section 2 of the Act required the legislation to comply with the Statutory Pay-As-You-Go Act of 2010.